-The basic encoder function consists of subcarrier generation, colour modulation and insertion of synchronization signals.
-Luminance and chrominance signals are filtered in accordance with the standard requirements of "RS-170-A" and "ITU-R BT.470-3".
+The basic encoder function consists of subcarrier generation and color modulation and insertion of synchronization signals.
+Luminance and chrominance signals are filtered in accordance with the standard requirements of RS170A and ITU-R BT.470-3.

-For ease of analog post filtering, the signals are twice oversampled with respect to the pixel clock before digital-to-analog conversion.
+For ease of post analog filtering the signals are twice oversampled with respect to the pixel clock before digital-to-analog conversion.

-The total filter transfer characteristics are illustrated in Figs 8 to 13.
+The total filter transfer characteristics are illustrated in Figure 8 to Figure 13.
 The DACs for Y, C and CVBS are realized with full 10-bit resolution; 9-bit resolution for RGB output.
 The C_R -Y- C_B to RGB dematrix can be bypassed optionally in order to provide the upsampled C_R -Y- C_B input signals.

-The 8-bit multiplexed C_B -Y- C_R formats are "ITU-R BT.656" (D1 format) compatible, but the SAV and EAV codes can be decoded optionally, when the device is operated in slave mode.
+The 8-bit multiplexed C_R -Y- C_B formats are ITU-R BT.656 (D1 format) compatible, but the SAV and EAV codes can be decoded optionally when the device is operated in slave mode.
 Two independent data streams can be processed, one latched by the rising edge of LLC1, the other latched by the falling edge of LLC1.
 The purpose of that is e.g. to forward one of the data streams containing both video and On-Screen Display (OSD) information to the RGB outputs, and the other stream containing video only to the encoded outputs CVBS and S-video.

-For optimum display of RGB signals through a euro-connector TV set, an early composite sync pulse (up to 31 LLC1 clock periods) can be provided on the CVBS output.
+For optimum display of RGB signals through a euro-connector TV set, an early composite sync pulse (up to 31 LLC1 clock periods) can be provided at the CVBS output.